-The Kids Get Growing Program is a mutual help early intervention program that responds to the needs of young people age 10-18 ( at school) or young adults 18-25 years.
+The Get Growing Program is a mutual help early intervention program that responds to the needs of young people age 10-18 ( at school) or young adults 18-25 years.

 The program aims to develop skills in self-reflection, problem solving, and the development of personal responsibility and resilience, empowering youth with timeless and practical life-enhancing principles.

 - Group facilitated by a trained Grow Field Officer